Helmholtz-AI-Energy/propulate/CONTRIBUTING.md

      class MyClass(ParentClassName):
          """
-         The docstring for MyClass.
+         The docstring for ``MyClass``.

          Parameters
          ----------
          param2 : type
              Description of param2.

          Attributes
          ----------
          attr2 : type
              Description of attr2.
          """
      ```
      In the example above, ``` :class:`ParentClassName` ``` is used to create a reference to the parent class `ParentClassName`.
      Sphinx autoapi will automatically generate links to the parent class documentation.

-6. **Commit Changes**: Commit your changes with a clear and concise commit message:
+7. **Commit Changes**: Commit your changes with a clear and concise commit message:
    ```bash
    git commit -m "Add your commit message here"
    ```

-7. **Push Changes**: Push your changes to your fork on GitHub:
+8. **Push Changes**: Push your changes to your fork on GitHub:
    ```bash
    git push origin your-feature-name
    ```

-8. **Rebase Onto Current Main:** Rebase your feature branch onto the current main branch of the original repo.
+9. **Rebase Onto Current Main:** Rebase your feature branch onto the current main branch of the original repo.
 Leaving
    this step out might lead to problems with the test workflow when merging your branch into the main later on.
 Rebasing
    will include any changes that might have been pushed into the main in the meantime and resolve possible conflicts.
    To sync your fork with the original upstream repo, check out [this page](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)